-Alan S. Clarke is an entertainment attorney and litigator.
+Alan S. Clarke is an entertainment attorney and litigator and leads the firm's Entertainment, Sports and Media practice.
 Mr. Clarke represents recording artists, writers, performers, athletes, record labels, producers, managers, authors and others in the entertainment industry.
 A former Assistant District Attorney, Mr. Clarke is a cum laude graduate of Duke University and holds a law degree from Emory University.

 During his law practice, Mr. Clarke has developed expertise in a multitude of entertainment industry law areas including contract drafting and negotiations, corporate law, copyright, rights acquisitions, licensing, infringement and litigation.